 Model development includes the below parameters:

-i) probability of default (PD), which gives the average percentage of accounts, or borrowers, that experience a default event;
+- Probability of Default (PD), which gives the average percentage of accounts, or borrowers, that experience a default event;

 The loss projections are derived from the PD models applied to the monthly LGD and EAD estimates that yield expected losses for each month.
 Summing across all months gives each account’s total expected loss and summing across all accounts gives the total portfolio expected loss.